Healthy Eating Tips For The Holiday

 Starving yourself in the early part of Thanksgiving to “save more room” or give you an excuse to eat more later is a recipe for disaster.
 We tend to overeat when we get too hungry.

 If you’re having Thanksgiving lunch, don’t skip breakfast.
-Don’t skip lunch and afternoon snack, when you are going to a Thanksgiving dinner.
+Don’t skip lunch and afternoon snacks, when you are going to a Thanksgiving dinner.

 3. Choose healthier ingredients.